 Comments about Business Processes

-- Clear idea of strategy – transparency, clear messages
+- A clear idea of strategy – transparency, clear messages

 - Agility, e.g. flexible processes